onflow/sc-eng-gaming/README.md

 ## Onboarding
 With linked accounts, there are two ways a user can onboard.

-- 🌈 **"Wallet-less" onboarding** - First, a dApp can onboard a user with Web2 credentials, creating a Flow account for the user and abstracting away key management.
+- 🌈 **"Wallet-less" onboarding** - First, a app can onboard a user with Web2 credentials, creating a Flow account for the user and abstracting away key management.

-- 🔗 **"Blockchain-native" onboarding flow** - Second, a user native to the Flow ecosystem can connect their wallet and start the dApp experience with controll over the app account.
-In our version, the dApp will still abstract key management, but will additionally delegate control over the app account to the user's authenticated account via AuthAccount Capabilities.
+- 🔗 **"Blockchain-native" onboarding flow** - Second, a user native to the Flow ecosystem can connect their wallet and start the app experience with controll over the app account.
+In our version, the app will still abstract key management, but will additionally delegate control over the app account to the user's authenticated account via AuthAccount Capabilities.

 ### Wallet-less Onboarding

-After a user authenticates via some traditional Web2 authentication mechanism, the dApp initiates walletless onboarding
+After a user authenticates via some traditional Web2 authentication mechanism, the app initiates walletless onboarding

 1. A new public/private key pair is generated
-1. Providing the generated public key, initial funding amount, and `MonsterComponent` values, the walletless onboarding transaction starts by creating a new account from the signer's `AccountCreator` resource.
+1. Providing the generated public key, initial funding amount, and `MonsterComponent` NFT attributes, the walletless onboarding transaction starts by creating a new account from the signer's `AccountCreator` resource.

     :warning: Note that any old account creation mechanism can be used in your walletless onboarding flow, but this resource allowed us to query created addresses from custodied keys.